DanBrown47/DanBrown47/README.md

 Building An Armada without a soul knowing !

 -  I’m currently working on my Armada
--  I’m currently doing Bachelors in computer major👨‍💻
+-  I’m currently doing Bachelors in computer major 👨‍💻
--  I’m looking to collaborate🤝 on Cybersecurity Projects
+-  I’m looking to collaborate 🤝 on Cybersecurity Projects
 -  I’m looking for help with most bugs that I finds
--  Ask me about Python🐍
+-  Ask me about Python 🐍
 -  How to reach me: danwand47@gmail.com
 -  Pronouns: rooter | 47
 -  Fun fact: Remember my name you will scream it later !